Sonex Aircraft SubSonex: Design and development

-The JSX-1 is a single place, single engine, jet aircraft similar in design to an Onex, with a Waiex style Y tail, fixed main landing gear and a retractable nosewheel.
-It was introduced at AirVenture 2009.
-It is powered by a Czech-built PBS TJ100 turbojet engine mounted above the aft fuselage, with the exhaust exiting between the Y-tail.
-The SubSonex achieved first engine test runs in December 2009.
+The JSX-1 is a single place, single engine jet aircraft similar in design to an Onex, with a Waiex style Y tail, fixed main landing gear and a retractable nosewheel.
+Introduced at AirVenture 2009, it is powered by a Czech-built PBS TJ100 turbojet engine mounted above the aft fuselage, with the exhaust exiting between the Y-tail.
+It achieved first engine test runs in December 2009.
 The engine produces 1100 N (240 lb) of thrust.
-Originally developed with only a central mono pod wheel, tail wheel and small wing tip outriggers, the prototype exhibited directional controllability problems during taxi-tests.
+Originally developed with only a central mono pod wheel, tail wheel and small wing tip outriggers, the prototype exhibited directional controllability problems during taxi tests.
+It was flight tested by jet-sailplane performer Bob Carlton in August 2011.

 The production model of the SubSonex is the JSX-2.
-The landing gear was changed to a fully retractable, pneumatically-operated, tricycle configuration.
-It was flight tested by Jet-sailplane performer Bob Carlton in August 2011.
+The landing gear was changed to a fully retractable, pneumatically-operated tricycle configuration.

 At AirVenture 2013 the company began taking US$10,000 deposits on production kits.
-The projected price of the kit was US$125,000 in 2013 and US$135,000 in 2014.
+The kit's projected price was US$125,000 in 2013 and US$135,000 in 2014.

-The first JSX-2 kit was shipped to a customer in February 2015, and was completed and flown in October 2015.
+The first JSX-2 kit was shipped to a customer in February 2015, and completed and flown in October 2015.

 Operational history

 By January 2022, 17 examples had been registered in the United States with the Federal Aviation Administration.

+In August 2024, two JSX-2s were used by the Michigan Air National Guard as "cruise missile threat replication aircraft" and drones during Exercise Northern Strike.
+The JSX-2s are supplied by KestrelX.